Yog4Prog/GithubActions/README.md

                 <tr>
                     <td>Row 1, Cell 1</td>
                     <td style="word-wrap: break-word; width: 200px;">
-                        This is an example text that consists of exactly fifty words.
-It serves as a placeholder for content, demonstrating how text can fill up a cell in a table.
-You can replace this with any relevant information as needed in your Markdown documentation.
+                        This is an example text that consists of exactly fifty words. <br/>It serves as a placeholder for content, demonstrating how text can fill up a cell in a table.<br/> You can replace this with any relevant information as needed in your Markdown documentation.
                     </td>
                 </tr>
                 <tr>